ABOUT

 Born August 6, Oklahoma City, Oklahoma

-Based in San Juan, Puerto Rico and Los Angeles, California
+Based in San Juan, Puerto Rico and Southern California

 @kristine_overacre